These tips to Create Curb Appeal will not only jazz up your entry but may also increase the value of your home.

 Be sure to visit this page to see the mailbox transformation.

-Get the garden beds near the house in shape by pulling weeds, pruning old plants and adding new ones.
+Get the garden beds near the house in shape by pulling weeds, pruning shrubs and adding new ones.
 My garden bed on the right of the door was overgrown.

 I pulled everything out of my border on the right of the entry, and added shade loving perennials that match those on the left side.